Monday Nov 9th, 2009

 The farmer is still trotting the horses up and down the beach and we watch for a long time.
 After we have decided he is not going to quickly exit the beach we head back to the car.
 We have a few good pictures.
 I think they are some sort of race horses.

 Just as we are about to leave, we can hear a tractor in the distance.
 Then up and over the dunes comes the farmer with his horses.
 He stops just at the road where we are parked, so of course I have to go and chat with the farmer.
 They are trotters being exercised.
 The farmer explains the sand and water builds up their stamina and he can exercise more horses at once this way.
-He explained that they also practice with the sulky on the beach and in the water.
+He explain

 On the way back, we stop to see the local lighthouse at Cape Foulwind… what a name!
 Apparently Captain Cook named this area because the weather was foul and it was difficult to land a boat.